Sayan3sarkar/Social_Media/README.md

 4. [flask-wtf](https://flask-wtf.readthedocs.io/en/stable/) is simple integreation of **Flask** and [WTForms](https://wtforms.readthedocs.io/en/stable/).
 Provides easily applicable methods for creating web forms and also includes services like prevention against [CSRF](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)) attacks, reCAPTCHA, file upload etc.

 5. [flask-pillow](https://auth0.com/blog/image-processing-in-python-with-pillow/) is used for image processing tasks in Python.
-We use it to simply rescale the uploaded profile picture of the user to 125x125 in order to enhance our site performance and effectivelu use our database resources.
+We use it to simply rescale the uploaded profile picture of the user to 125x125 in order to enhance our site performance and effectively use our database resources.

 6. [flask-mail](https://pythonhosted.org/Flask-Mail/) provides the facility of sending mails from our application.
 In our case, we send password reset links as mails to the recipients.